CommonRoad/commonroad-scenario-designer/README.md

 The full documentation of the API and introducing examples can also be found [here](https://commonroad-scenario-designer.readthedocs.io/en/latest/).

 ## Changelog
-Compared to version 0.1, the following features have been added or changed:
+Compared to version 0.3, the following features have been added or changed:

-- Planning problem visualization in GUI
+- Adding/Updating of static obstacles with circle, polygon, and rectangle shape in GUI
-- Extension of readme and documentation
+- New GUI software architecture

 A detailed overview about the changes in each version is provided in the [Changelog](https://gitlab.lrz.de/tum-cps/commonroad-scenario-designer/-/blob/main/CHANGELOG.md).